Beyond Frosting » Recipes » Desserts » Pies » Chocolate Pie Recipe

 Description

-This homemade Chocolate Pie Recipe is made completely from scratch using a homemade dark chocolate pudding and homemade whipped cream topping!
+This homemade chocolate pie recipe is made from scratch with a rich, silky dark chocolate custard and homemade whipped cream topping!
+Finished with a sprinkle of chocolate shavings, it’s a perfect holiday dessert.

 Ingredients